koskath/arete2/course_content/SC/final_md_files/Lecture6/lecture_6_slide_13_img_1.md

+# The image 1 in slide 13 of lecture 6 contains:
 The image contains a diagram with three distinct sections, each under a labeled heading, organized horizontally.

 1. **Left Section: "Acquisition costs"**